Time Management Workshops

 For some, it's best when life and work blend together.
 Some prefer a clear designation between one and the other.
 It's easy to let work bleed into leisure time and this workshops helps participants to set and maintain boundaries whilst meeting work demands and deadlines.

 All workshops use creative exercises, including free writing (no experience required), to explore, surface insights and give new perspectives.
-Workshops also show participants tips and tricks as well as key principles to make the most of their time here on earth.
+Workshops also give participants tips and tricks as well as key principles to build their writing practice, whatever their desired outcome.

 Workshops can be tailored to both topic and audience